 A speed comparison between all the most popular SD memory cards tested in the Fujifilm X-T100.
-Use this guide to find the best memory cards for your Fujifilm X-T100.
+Use this guide to find the best and fastest memory cards for your Fujifilm X-T100.

 Fujifilm XT100 | Memory Card Speed Test

 The Fuji X-T100 takes UHS-I memory cards and has a single card slot.
 You can use memory cards up to 256GB in size.
 I tested all the most popular UHS-II and UHS-I memory cards in the X-T100 and here are the results.